JCode1986/Do-it/README.md

 * `firebase login` - login to firebase
 * Create a `firebase.js` file
 * Copy config in project on firebase, and paste in `firebase.js`
+    * To find config in google firebase go to your project -> settings icon -> project settings -> scroll down to `firebase sdk snippet` -> click config
 ```
 import firebase from "firebase";